aeonach/TravelJournal/_posts/2024-11-02-American-Rockart.md

 Seminole?

  Well, if you've been following us you will already know that we are fans of anything ancient, Seminole did not disappoint.
-We do know, as our friend Carol pointed out, it's always the same rockart that you see from Europe to Australia, the Drakensberg, and every stone age settlement in the world that decided to write on a wall.
+We do know, as our friend Carol pointed out, it's almost the same rockart that you see from Europe to Australia, the Drakensberg, and every stone age settlement in the world that decided to write on a wall.

-Spacemen or isn't that fascinating?
+Spacemen, or isn't that fascinating?